zhengcao/TaskList/README.md

 This project...

+- Will have our standard GitHub setup (create a branch, fork, switch to your branch)
 - will need to be isolated into a gemset called 'TaskListRails'
   - create the necessary files for RVM to recognize a gemset
 - requires you to create a Rails 4.2.4 application